docker-hy/docker-hy.github.io/docs/part-1/section-1.md

 :::info Exercise 1.2: Cleanup

   We have containers and an image that are no longer in use and are taking up space.
-Running `docker ps -as` and `docker image ls` will confirm this.
+Running `docker ps -a` and `docker image ls` will confirm this.

   Clean the Docker daemon by removing all images and containers.